-This evenings meal has been Spaghetti Bolognese, make with a jar of Italian sauce purchased in a French supermarket.
+This evenings meal has been Spaghetti Bolognese, made with a jar of Italian sauce purchased in a French supermarket.
 It doesn't get more European than that.

-Hopefully after possibly a couple of nights in St Tropez we'll be back with Wi-Fi at our Lalley campsite.
+Possibly after a couple of nights in St Tropez we'll be back with Wi-Fi at our Lalley campsite.

-That done Rosina did some hand washing in the hope it would dry before the rains came.
-Considerable chores done we then ventured out to do a bit of shopping down at the supermarket.
+That done she did some hand washing in the hope it would dry before the rains came.
+A considerable number of chores done, we ventured out to do a bit of shopping down at the supermarket.
 I did say that I would rather like to treat myself to an English paper from the local newsagents-cum-coffee shop down the road, so we made for there first and bought a Daily Telegraph for a staggering €5 (about £4).
 In to the supermarket we went armed with our shopping list.
 Tonight The Chef had decided we would have a stir fry, the first of the trip, and tomorrow, a Spaghetti Bolognese.
-To embrace local cuisine we chose a jar of French Bolognese sauce and for tonight a jar of mixed vegetables for the stir fry plus some noodles.
+To embrace local cuisine we chose a jar of French Bolognese sauce and for tonight, a jar of mixed vegetables for the stir fry plus some noodles.
 This would be enhanced by some cut up chicken breast.
 This eating foreign cuisine ain't so bad after all.